Starfish-develop/Starfish/README.md

 Need to come up with a test case where the master grid is irregular, and the interpolation will fail with a KeyError.

+Need 0>2: on g

+Wrote t05000g0p00v200.fits to FITS
+ERROR: KeyError: 'PHXDUST' [StellarSpectra.grid_tools] About to be either t05100g0p00v0 or t05200 or t05300

+Might need to chekc at line 524, in metadata before pop?

+lte05300-0.00-0.0.PHOENIX-ACES-AGSS-COND-2011-HiRes.fits does not have any of the regular values, because it was interpolated.

+SIMPLE  =                    T / file does conform to FITS standard BITPIX  =                  -32 / number of bits per data pixel NAXIS   =                    1 / number of data axes NAXIS1  =              1569128 / length of data axis 1
+EXTEND  =                    T / FITS dataset may contain extensions COMMENT   FITS (Flexible Image Transport System) format is defined in 'Astronomy COMMENT   and Astrophysics', volume 376, page 359; bibcode: 2001A&A...376..359H WAVE    = '../../WAVE_PHOENIX-ACES-AGSS-COND-2011.fits'
+PHXTEFF =               5300.0 / [K] effective temperature
+PHXLOGG =                  0.0 / [cm/s^2] log (surface gravity)
+PHXM_H  =    0.0 / [M/H] metallicity (rel. sol. - Asplund &a 2009)
+PHXALPHA=                  0.0 / [a/M] alpha element enhancement
+DATE    = '2013-04-03 13:36:32' / [local] finishing date of model calculation
+INTERPOL=                    T / T if spectrum is result of interpolation       END

 #Create a simple lnprob using a class and see if EMCEE still does it correctly